alexzq04/ThermalPX/README.md

 # Thermal PX
-**Thermal PX** is a Magisk Module used to remove Android Thermal Throttling completely.
+**Thermal PX** is a Magisk Module used to get a better performance on our Android device by removing Thermal Throttling completely.

 ## How does it work?